mozilla/ActiveData/docs/Unittest Schema.md

 `result.subtests` Columns
 -------------------------

-Some tests are further broken down into *subtests*, which has less
+Some tests contain *subtests*, which correspond to individual `assert` statements.

 * `result.subtests.ordering` - *integer* for maintaining the original log ordering
 * `result.subtests.name` - *string* name of the subtest